gniziemazity/LEO/README.md

-# LEO: A Tool for Relaxed and Coherent Live Coding in the Classroom
+# LEO: Auto-typing Tool for Teaching Coding

 **LEO** is a live-coding assistant for windows that auto-types code from a lesson plan.